General hyperplane sections of log canonical threefolds in positive characteristic: Geometrically log canonical (resp. geometrically klt) singularities

 \begin{prop} Let $(x \in X)$ be a normal surface singularity.
 We assume that the following conditions are satisfied: \begin{enumerate}[label=\textup{(\roman*)}] \item the characteristic $\ch(\kappa(x))$ of the residue field $\kappa(x)$ satisfies $\ch(\kappa(x)) > 3$, and \item $(x \in X)$ is a log canonical and rational singularity, \end{enumerate} Then the minimal resolution $f: Y \to X$ satisfies the $(**)$-condition. \end{prop}

 \begin{proof} Let $\Exc(f)=\sum_{i=1}^m E_i$ be the irreducible decomposition of the exceptional locus $\Exc(f)$.
 We consider $E_i$ as the reduced closed subscheme of $Y$.

 Take a separable finite extension $\ell$ of $\kappa(x)$ such that every irreducible component of the base change $E_i \times_{\kappa(x)} \ell$ is geometrically irreducible over $\ell$ for every $i$.
 By Lemma \ref{residue extension}, there exists an \'{e}tale surjective morphism $\phi :X' \to X$ from a normal surface singularity $(x' \in X')$ with the residue field $\ell$.
-We note that the base change $f' : Y' : = Y \times_X X' \to X'$ of $f$ is again the minimal resolution since $K_{Y'/X'}$ is the pullback of $K_{Y/X}$ (c.f. \cite[Lemma 2.6]{ST mixed}).
+We note that the base change

+of $f$ is again the minimal resolution since $K_{Y'/X'}$ is the pullback of $K_{Y/X}$ (c.f. \cite[Lemma 2.6]{ST mixed}).
 Therefore, by replacing $X$ by $X'$, we may assume that every irreducible component of $\Exc(f)$ is geometrically irreducible.

 On the other hand, It follows from the classification of the dual graph (Theorem \ref{classification} (1) and (2) below) that we have $g(E_i)=0$ and $r_i : = \dim_{\kappa(x)} (H^0(E_i, \sO_{E_i})) \le 4$ for all $i$.
 In particular, each $E_i$ is smooth over $\kappa(x)$ by Lemma \ref{genus zero} (i) and Lemma \ref{separability genus zero}.